zailfyer/Icarus_Mods/ZRAL_README.md

-# Zailfyers_Rebalanced_Animal_Loot
+# Zailfyers Rebalanced Animal Loot
-*does what the title says, could be tweeked in the future
+* Rebalances animal loot drops, could be tweeked in the future